 - an organisation that can demonstrate they have established industry expertise and experience in delivering a high standard of training against a set of core learning competencies.

 4. Minimum course requirements

 4.1 Course duration

-The minimum total training course duration required is one day.
-Any pre-reading that participants are required to do is considered in addition to the minimum one-day course duration.
+The minimum total training course duration required is one day (8 hours).
+Any pre-reading and/or assessments that participants are required to complete is considered in addition to the minimum one-day (8 hours) course duration.

 4.2 Participant prerequisites